13 Signs of Clouded Judgment That Can Trap Your Thinking

 Get enough sleep.
 You are better able to think properly and make logical decisions when you get enough sleep.

 Take control of your stress.
-Finding healthy strategies to manage stress, such as exercising, practicing relaxation techniques, and spending quality time with loved ones, is crucial, as stress can impair your judgment.
+Finding healthy strategies to manage stress, such as exercising, practising relaxation techniques, and spending quality time with loved ones, is crucial, as stress can impair your judgment.
 Invest in vitamins and supplements.

 Stay away from drugs and alcohol.
 Making wise decisions can be challenging when under the influence of drugs or alcohol.